comeryu-max/tcp-timing-lab-01-serialization-delay/README.md

 This experiment is not an approximation.
 It is a direct observation of a physical timing property on the wire.

+The validity of the measurement is established by isolating serialization delay from all other delay components:

+---

 ### 1) No Intermediate Devices

-- Direct back-to-back connection
+The client and server are directly connected back-to-back, with no switches or routers in the path.

+- No forwarding delay
-- No switches or routers
+- No buffering or queueing
-- No queuing or forwarding delay
+- No scheduling artifacts

+This eliminates all sources of Queuing and Processing Delay.

+---

 ### 2) Negligible Propagation Delay

+The physical distance between the two NICs is minimal.

-- Very short cable
+- Cable length: short (lab setup)
-- Propagation delay ≪ serialization delay
+- Propagation delay: on the order of nanoseconds

+Compared to millisecond-scale serialization delay (at 10 Mbps), propagation delay is effectively negligible.

+---

-### 3) Passive TAP Observation
+### 3) Passive, Non-Intrusive Observation (TAP)

-- NetOptics Full-Duplex In-Line TAP
+A hardware TAP (NetOptics Full-Duplex In-Line TAP) is used for monitoring.

 - No packet modification
+- No traffic shaping
-- No timing distortion
+- No additional delay introduced

+The TAP provides a faithful copy of the signal without altering timing behavior.

+---

-### 4) High-Precision Capture
+### 4) Wire-Speed Capture with Dedicated Analyzer

-- Dedicated NPM / protocol analyzer
+Packets are captured using a dedicated NPM / protocol analyzer.

+- Hardware-assisted timestamping
-- Microsecond-level timestamp accuracy
+- Microsecond-level precision
+- No packet drops under test conditions

+This ensures that inter-frame timing (Δt) reflects actual wire behavior.

+---

-### 5) Δt Represents Serialization Delay
+### 5) Δt Directly Represents Serialization Delay

+The measured quantity is:

 Δt = time between consecutive frames

-On a saturated link:
+On a fully utilized link, frames are transmitted back-to-back, separated only by:

+Serialization time of the frame
+Fixed Ethernet overhead (Preamble + IFG)

+Therefore:

 Δt ≈ (Frame + Preamble + IFG) / Link Rate

+This is exactly the definition of Transmission (Serialization) Delay.

 ---

 ### 🧠 Conclusion
+What is measured here is not a derived metric.

-This is not inferred.
+It is not inferred.

-This is not estimated.
+It is not estimated.

-This is directly observed.
+It is directly observed.

+This experiment demonstrates that Transmission Delay (L / R) is a physically observable property of the link, manifested as inter-frame spacing (Δt) in real packet captures.

 ---